credo-ml/cnn-offline-trigger/README.md

 ## cnn-offline-trigger

-Data source is from the CREDO project: https://credo.science/?lang=pl_pl If you have some questions please contact tomasz.hachaj at up.krakow.pl
+Data source is from the CREDO project: https://credo.science/?lang=pl_pl If you have some questions please contact marcin.piekarczyk at up.krakow.pl